dbenzel/Crosscutter/README.md

 ```

 # Usage
-Most all of Crosscutter's functionality is found in the Crosscutter.Extensions namespace.
+All of Crosscutter's functionality is found in the Crosscutter.Extensions namespace.
 ```c#
 using Crosscutter.Extensions;
 ```